NishanthARao/ROS-Quadcopter-Simulation/README.md

 # ROS-Quadcopter-Simulation
-This is an on-going project on simulating drone and its applications on ROS-Gazebo
+This is an on-going project on simulating drone and its applications on ROS-Gazebo (melodic version of ROS and Gazebo version 9)

 This is a simulation of Joop-Brokking's Quadcopter.
 He has great tutorial videos on YouTube: